Fostering Dogs across London, Essex, Kent, Hampshire and Surrey.

 Can I foster a dog I’ve seen on your website?

 We get asked this a lot but the simple answer is no as the dogs on the website are already happily settled in foster homes.
 Our dogs are generally only put up for adoption on the site once they’ve lived in foster homes as this allows us to assess them properly and find exactly the right new home and owners to meet their needs.

 Will my foster dog be house-trained?

-Some dogs will be, some not, but a lot have initial accidents in a new environments.
-You need to reinforce a routine by putting the dog outside frequently at first and praising them when they toilet.
+Some dogs will be, but even those that are may have a lot have initial accidents in a new environments.
+You will need to reinforce a routine by putting the dog outside frequently at first and praising them when they toilet.
 Most adult dogs are usually clean in the house quite quickly but some take a bit longer and you do need to expect a few accidents at first.
 Younger puppies will definitely need a lot of patience whilst you house train them.

-Will it cost me anything to foster?
-Will I be paid?
+Will it cost me anything to foster and will I be paid?

-Pro Dogs Direct will cover all the costs of your foster dog including vet bills, dog food and transport costs.
+Pro Dogs Direct will cover some of the costs of your foster dog including vet bills and dog food.
 We will provide all the things you need, unless you already have some of these, or wish to provide them yourself.

-You also need dog food and bowls, a bed and some toys / chews.
-Some fosterers buy the dog food; this is very welcome but is not expected.
+You will need dog food (which we provide), bowls, a bed and some toys / chews.
+Some foster carers buy and ‘donate’ the dog food; this is very welcome but is not expected.
 You will be a volunteer so we are not able to offer payment for fostering.